CarvVitor/devdocs-simplifier/README.md

 ### 🔧 Technical Explanation
 Rewrite complex docs in clear, developer-friendly language while maintaining technical accuracy.

+## 💡 Technical Note

+This extension demonstrates the complete architecture for an AI-powered documentation assistant.
+The current implementation uses **intelligent text processing algorithms** to simplify technical content.

+**Future Enhancement:** Integration with Chrome's Gemini Nano API would provide advanced neural-network-based simplification.
+The extension is architected to easily swap the text processing engine with AI API calls when they become more widely available.

+**What works now:**
+- ✅ Context menu integration on any website
+- ✅ Four different simplification modes
+- ✅ Clean, non-intrusive modal UI
+- ✅ Copy-to-clipboard functionality
+- ✅ Works universally across all websites
+- ✅ 100% privacy (all processing is local)

 ## 🚀 Installation

 ### For Development / Testing